Office project training program. Microsoft Project Online Training

 • How to work with a Gantt chart

-• How to work with resource load tables
+• How to work with resource loading tables

-• How to work with the resource graph
+• How to work with a resource schedule

 • Calendar view context menu